FoxSamu/NaturesDebris/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
 about: Report an issue that does not fall under any category.
-Make sure that this is the case: don't use this template if you can use another!!!
+Make sure that this is the case; don't use this template if you can use another!!!
 title: ''
 labels: ''
 assignees: ''